 Coastal Carolina University has relationships with many local community partners.
-See a sample of them here.
 There are several ways to access information about available community service positions with these partners.

 - Get Connected on Coastal Connections.
 If you have not yet set up a profile it will take you two minutes to sign up.
 Then check out our database under the ‘Documents’ tab on the left-hand side of the page and there will be several flyers available to you.
 These flyers are descriptions of volunteer opportunities that you can sign up for and the contact information to get a hold of the agencies.
 Furthermore, under the ‘News’ tab are various events that are happening (typically these are onetime events) that you can volunteer for.